Webinar report: Internal Comms @ fast growing companies

 Jonathan Davies: Absolutely. and we have another question that came in from Meaghan, which is something that's very dear to my heart because I've heard this question very often and I love getting it.
 I'm really curious to hear your thoughts on this, Amanda.

-Amanda Steel: Yeah, you're spot on how, you know, managing your own schedule can become incredibly challenging.
+Amanda Steel: You're spot on how managing your own schedule can become incredibly challenging.

 When you're, you're getting that message at like 3:00 PM saying, “Hey, can you update everyone on, this new board edition or, this change to our policy?”
 And can you do it by five o'clock and you still want to hold tight to that brand's voice.
 You still want to make sure that you're addressing this in a way that people are going to be excited about and feel informed.
 It’s about finding the right balance of inspired versus informed.